johannesvedder/check-final-newline/README.md

 ![runtime](.docs/runtime.png)

+This tool now supports an optional feature to automatically commit changes if missing newlines are appended to files.
+This behavior can be controlled through the GitHub Action input parameter.

 ## Usage

-Create a workflow file at your repository's Workflow folder, like `.github/workflows/check-final-newline.yaml`:
+Create a workflow file in your repository's Workflow folder, like `.github/workflows/check-final-newline.yaml`, and configure it as follows to use the automatic commit feature:

 ```yaml
 name: Check final newline